crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     names like `410` and `660` to be used without knowing the exact depth in a given model.
 Use of a depth number greater than 10 km from any discontinuity will result in a failed phase name.

+    In addition, models given in the *named discontinuities* format, the name for a discontinuity can be used instead of the depth within a phase.
+    The name is pre and postpended by an underscore, :code:`_`, and can only contain letters, numbers and the dash symbol, :code:`-`.
+    For example, if a model contained a discontinuity at 1000 km depth that was named `mid-mantle`, then the phase :code:`Pv1000p` and :code:`Pv_mid-mantle_p` would both refer to the same phase, which reflects off of the top of the discontinuity at 1000 km depth.
+The standard discontinuity names can also be used in this manner, with :code:`Pvmp` and :code:`Pv_moho_p` being the same phase.

 5. Conversion at depth: